Friday, January 27, 2017

 Brisket Chili Crock Pot - Firstborn's Birthday Meal

 If you are fortunate enough to have leftover brisket to make chili out of, like they do at Pok-E-Jo's, you can make some darn good chili.
-(If not, just go buy a brisket at HEB like I did - it's not cheap, but it made a wonderful birthday dinner for Firstborn!)
-Carol and I had it at Sidecar when we went to a wine pick-up party.
-It's one of my favorite things and I knew I had to make it for him.
+It's one of my favorite things and I knew I had to make it for Firstborn's birthday dinner.

 This is the brisket I used - it made enough chili to feed 12 people!